Four abreast: Motorist 'peeved off' at group of cyclists hogging busy Auckland road

 "AT is committed to delivering a safe, connected cycling network and improving road safety for everyone who uses our roads."

-Barbara Cuthbert, spokesperson for Bike Auckland, said with summer on its way they ask motorists be prepared to share roads with sports cyclists.
+Barbara Cuthbert, spokeswoman for Bike Auckland, said with summer on its way the groups asked motorists be prepared to share roads with sports cyclists.

 "The photo was taken at 8.15am on a sunny Saturday morning when the shared path and pedestrian crossings would be busy with families with baby buggies, skate boarders, scooters of all kinds, and people in wheelchairs and motorised disability buggies.